 Modifying the Pagefile

-That takes care of one problem.
-What about hibernation?
-Hibernation, in the simplest terms, stores the current OS image to the hard drive, allowing the PC to be put into a powered-off state while retaining the ability to resume from where you left off.
-This is a bit different than sleep, which does the same thing but instead stores the data in the system memory.
+That takes care of one problem; so what about hibernation?
+Hibernation, in the simplest terms, stores the current OS image on the storage drive, allowing the PC to be put into a powered-off state while retaining the ability to resume right from where you left off.
+This is a bit different from sleep, which does the same thing but instead stores the data in the system memory.
 A thing to bear in mind here is that sleep mode constantly drains a modest amount of power, as the data has to be kept alive in the volatile RAM.
 This is important for notebooks, as the battery will continue to drain ever-so-slowly even though it appears to be completely off.